Meet the Treaty Education Alliance Team!

 Faith Watson

-Faith Watson is the Executive Director for Treaty Education Alliance, she has worked for the Alliance for 4 years.
-1 year as Executive Director and 3 years as the Assessment Coordinator.
-Faith is a member of the Gordon First Nation and has worked as an educator for 15 years as an Education Assistant, Teacher, and Administrator in provincial and federally run schools.
-Faith has earned a Bachelor of Indigenous Education, a Master of Educational Administration and is currently completing her second master’s degree in Educational Psychology, all from the University of Regina.
+Faith Watson is the Executive Director for Treaty Education Alliance.
+She has worked for the Alliance for 4 years, one year as Executive Director and 3 years as the Assessment Coordinator.
+Faith is a member of the George Gordon’s First Nation and worked there as an educator for 15 years as an Education Assistant, Teacher and Administrator in Provincial and Federally run schools.
+Faith has earned a Bachelor of Indigenous Education, a Master of Educational Administration and is currently completing her second Master’s degree in Educational Psychology, all from the University of Regina.

 Faith is a mother to 4 children and a grandmother to 3 grandchildren who are her pride and joy.